solidcode79/Unofficial-CS6515-FAQ/README.md

 # The unofficial FAQ for CS6515

+## TL;DR

+Passing GA needs, in order of difficulty:
+1. Have/develop problem-solving skills
+2. Basic time complexity analysis
+3. Learn how to express your solution in words (akin to learning a programming language where TAs are the interpreter/compiler)
+4. Knowing basic proof techniques could be (re)learned during the course.
+5. Survive the grading

+My advice is to focus on the first; the rest could be coped with during the term.
+YMMV.

 ## Who is this FAQ for?
 What's the target audience?

 Anyone planning to take, or taking, CS6515 at Gatech.